JoseFcoMH/riboseq_pipeline_gatfield/README.md

 In the lab of David Gatfield, we developped pipelines to process and map Ribo-seq and RNA-seq data.
-The Ribo-seq pipeline was based on the previous pipeline [pipeline](https://github.com/gatfieldlab/pipeline) [(Arpat et al. 2020)](https://pubmed.ncbi.nlm.nih.gov/32703885/).
+The Ribo-seq pipeline was based on the previous [pipeline](https://github.com/gatfieldlab/pipeline) [(Arpat et al. 2020)](https://pubmed.ncbi.nlm.nih.gov/32703885/).

 The pipeline includes a Snakefile, a config.yaml, software commands, and R and Python scripts.